The Connections Between Johns Hopkins and the Super Bowl Run Deep

 Margraff is a member of the American Football Coaches Association (AFCA) and the organization’s Public Relations Committee.

 Alice Margraff was a standout field hockey, squash and lacrosse player at Johns Hopkins and was inducted into the Johns Hopkins Athletic Hall of Fame in October, 2000.
-She has served a two-year term as the President of Blue Jays Unlimited, the official booster club of Hopkins athletics, and is currently a member of the Johns Hopkins Athletic Hall of Fame selection committee.
+She has served a two-year term as the President of Blue Jays Unlimited, the official fund-raising arm of Hopkins athletics, and is currently a member of the Johns Hopkins Athletic Hall of Fame committee.